Director • Marine Scientist

 Communications and Marketing Coordinator

 Erika grew up in beautiful Maine, slowly migrating south as she attended Cornell University for her Bachelor’s Degree in Government and Anthropology, worked in Washington, DC, and then received her Master’s Degree in Environmental Management from Duke University’s Nicholas School of the Environment, where she specialized in Ecosystem Science and Conservation.
 She has always been passionate about communication, and completed a National Geographic Young Explorer’s grant in the Maine North Woods in 2015-2016.
 She has published in Bird Watching Daily, Guy Harvey Magazine, Florida Sportsman, the Maine Sportsman, the Coastal Angler, and more.
 At CBA, Erika coordinates social media, outreach, press events, and more to communicate CBA’s initiatives to a local, regional, and national audience.
-In her free time she loves hiking, birding, knitting, and exploring Florida.
+She will complete a Master’s Degree in Strategic Communication from the University of Florida in 2019.

 Growing up in the rural Cleveland Ohio area, Chad has always been impressed by the importance and beauty of the natural environment.
 After Chad’s Honorable Discharge from the United States Army, he attended college at Eastern Kentucky University where he was an Animal Studies major.
 In 2016 Chad relocated from Ohio to Northwest Florida where he worked as a Park Ranger at Grayton Beach State Park before joining CBA.
 He has plans to continue his education in the environmental field and build upon his understanding of the great value of environmental stewardship in sustaining healthy ecosystems.